KacperGierycz/KacperGierycz/README.md

   <br>
   -The Khan Academy
   <br>
-  To the math grinding then, dusted for decade since engineering classes:) [252 videos and 100 h](https://user-images.githubusercontent.com/57790974/131519469-3cce47db-6075-4af3-b88c-dcbe807b988e.jpg) of test later [precalculus done](https://user-images.githubusercontent.com/57790974/131519490-041a41de-fed6-4d8f-a708-46755d713228.jpg).
-I had so much fun then math is just a woder so smooth and easy.
+  To the math grinding then, dusted for a decade since engineering classes:) [252 videos and 100 h](https://user-images.githubusercontent.com/57790974/131519469-3cce47db-6075-4af3-b88c-dcbe807b988e.jpg) of test later [precalculus done](https://user-images.githubusercontent.com/57790974/131519490-041a41de-fed6-4d8f-a708-46755d713228.jpg).
+I had so much fun then math is just wonder so smooth and easy.
 YEA!
-I went thro the fire of Algorith class.
-During this time pandemic came and libraries closed I was waried wold I be able to study at home, this was chalenging and still just pushing little harder.<br> Coursera set me up for a 1 year gave me greate programming skills and some general computer science knowlege to understand what to do next.
-Yes I had to figure the rest on my own.
+I went through the fire of Algorithm class.
+During this time pandemic came and libraries closed I was worried would I be able to study at home, this was challenging and still just pushing a little harder.<br> Coursera set me up for a 1 year gave me great programming skills and some general computer science knowledge to understand what to do next.
+Yes, I had to figure the rest on my own.
 First was [Database Design](https://www.youtube.com/watch?v=ztHopE5Wnpc&list=RDCMUC8butISFwT-Wl7EV0hUK0BQ&index=2) Cayleb Curry is a great guy, [MySQL FreeCodeCamp Course](https://www.youtube.com/watch?v=HXV3zeQKqGY&t=16s) I realize that there is everything I gonna need.
 Next is going to be the greatest stuff so far THE SPRING FRAMEWORK!!! the web development.
 From Chad Derbys Love2Code [Spring & Hibernate](https://www.udemy.com/certificate/UC-793e2670-66b7-4fbf-beae-75fd2fb6cb07/), [Full Stack Angular Spring Boot](https://www.udemy.com/certificate/UC-73d4c3de-3f9e-4518-8ada-7850412a79dd/), [JSP Servlets JDBC](https://www.udemy.com/certificate/UC-bb22db36-8fd5-4105-8d89-0100a4878dac/), [Deploy Java Spring to AWS](https://www.udemy.com/certificate/UC-6d7b8480-fa39-41f4-8976-f86c0399edd5/).
-After this I done Spring home Guides and tutorials.
-Swithed to [Java Brains](https://www.youtube.com/channel/UCYt1sfh5464XaDBH0oH_o7Q) and done done almost all Courses. <br>  Now came the time when I feel I'm ready and need to find real projects and people to discuss ideas to expand mine expertize.
+After this, I have done Spring home Guides and tutorials.
+Switched to [Java Brains](https://www.youtube.com/channel/UCYt1sfh5464XaDBH0oH_o7Q) and done almost all Courses. <br>  Now came the time when I feel I'm ready and need to find real projects and people to discuss ideas to expand my expertise.

 </details>